 Lesson 3: African business success is possible for African women.

 We are not unaware that the majority of successful entrepreneurs are men.
 African business success is still dominated by men and it is definitely harder for African women to succeed, however, ten of the top 30 successful African enterprises are run by women.
 This shows that women can make it as entrepreneurs in Africa.

 Women often follow entrepreneurial ideas that are along the stereotypical lines (beauty and fashion, agriculture or food production) however four of the ten women in the top 30 group gained their success by following non-typical fields.
 That is something we should celebrate.

 Kene Rapu notes the obstacles faced by entrepreneurs in the African context, (such as higher costs, infrastructure limitations and lack of skilled workforce) and she comments that “The odds are against us” adding that “it’s harder for women”.
-It might be harder, women, but keep believing!
+Entrepreneurial success might be harder for women to accomplish, but keep believing, sisters!

 Lesson 4: Having a passion or a role model is important

 Many of these 30 successful entrepreneurs had a head start because their parents were entrepreneurs and they had a role model to follow, however the need or desire to follow their passion was the decisive factor for several of the award winners.